slviajero/tinybasic/MANUAL.md

 FOR I=1 TO 10 STEP 2: PRINT I: NEXT I

 Specifying the parameter I in NEXT is optional.
-STEP can be ommited and defaults to STEP 1.
+STEP can be omitted and defaults to STEP 1.

 Unlike in other BASIC dialects the loops.